 - A vessel must have an operational EM system in order to fish in an EM program.
-In order to facilitate this, a vessel owner/operator may need to provide an EM service provider with vessel access to provide the following services: - Support development of the VMP; - Install the EM system and associated equipment; - o Train the vessel owner/operator on EM system use; and - o Provide technical support and field services as needed. - A vessel must complete one burn-in trip after equipment installation, and before enrollment in the sector's EM program, that demonstrates the vessel's EM system is fully operational (i.e., the system is working properly, camera views are adequate, and the captain and crew are familiar with and capable of complying with the catch handling requirements).
-A vessel may need to complete additional burn-in trips to sufficiently demonstrate the EM system is fully operational.
+In order to facilitate this, a vessel owner/operator may need to provide an EM service provider with vessel access to provide the following services: - Support development of the VMP; - Install the EM system and associated equipment; - Train the vessel owner/operator on EM system use; and - o Provide technical support and field services as needed. - A vessel must complete one burn-in trip after equipment installation, and before enrollment in the sector's EM program, that demonstrates the vessel's EM system is fully operational (i.e., the system is working properly, camera views are adequate, and the captain and crew are familiar with and capable of complying with the catch handling requirements).
+A vessel may need to complete additional burn-in trips to sufficiently demonstrate the EM system is fully operational and/or to demonstrate the crew understands how to handle catch as outlined in the VMP.
 Additional information on burn-in trips is available in the VMP Development and Guidance document. - Burn-in trips may also be required for annual renewals or for certain VMP system modifications. - A vessel must adhere to EM program requirements and follow catch handling protocols as described in the VMP at all times on EM sector trips.
 Noncompliance with EM program requirements (e.g., catch handling inconsistent with the VMP) may affect a vessel's eligibility to participate in the EM program.